NU-CPGME/cpgme_genomics_workshop/workshop/4_assembly.md

 ---

-In the [next section](5_annotation.md) we'll extract some more information from our assembly by annotating the genome and also using Blast to find sequences.
+In the next section we'll extract some more information from our assembly by annotating the genome and also using Blast to find sequences: [Genome annotation](5_annotation.md)

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.